 Policymakers should focus on developing saving interventions that target what I like to call "golden moments."
-These are moments (1) when existing touch points between government and citizens can be leveraged to reach a large number of people at little cost, and (2) when it is easy to overcome natural biases and barriers that inhibit saving.
-In the context of saving, these golden moments happen when people are thinking about their finances and are likely to make prudent decisions about their future: during tax time, while signing up their children for public school, or when people are enrolling in a new job.
+These are decision junctures when (1) existing touch points between government and citizens can be leveraged to reach a large number of people at little cost, and (2) it is easy to overcome natural biases and barriers that inhibit saving.
+In the context of saving, these golden moments happen when people are thinking about their finances and are likely to make prudent decisions about their future.
+Examples include during tax time, while enrolling children in public school, or when people are onboarding with a new job.